Snow removal to continue through the weekend - FortSaskOnline.com

 As such, Gagnon encouraged residents to drive carefully and ensure they have their winter tires on.

-In terms of snow removal, the city plans to focus on clearing highways, such as Highway 15 and 21, as well as arterial and collector roads, over the weekend.
+In terms of snow removal, the city plans to focus on clearing highways, such as Highway 15 and 21, as well as arterial and collector roads over the weekend.
 When that's complete, they will then shift their attention to residential streets, according to Gagnon.

 "Highways and access to our industries are very important, so we maintain that first, and then we get closer to the neighborhoods and the residential areas as we progress," he explained.